Baqend/guide/src/topics/speed-kit/push.md

 ## Default Configuration

-Usually, the push technology of Baqend can be used immediately with Speed Kit after configurating the setup for the different target platforms.
-Please note, that Android and iOS devices can only be registered by hybrid apps (e.g.
+Usually, the push technology of Baqend can be used immediately with Speed Kit after configurating the setup.
-Ionic Framework).

 ### Web Push Prompts